canonical/vanilla-framework/templates/docs/patterns/navigation/index.md

 The side navigation pattern can be used to provide more detailed navigation alongside your content.

-It allows grouping the links into navigation sections and nesting them up to three levels.
+It allows grouping the links into navigation sections and nesting them up to four levels.

 Current page in the side navigation should be highlighted by adding `aria-current="page"` attribute to the corresponding `p-side-navigation__link` element.
 Alternatively, if `aria-current` attribute cannot be set, the `is-active` class can be used instead.